Macchiato vs Latte

 Latte vs Latte Macchiato

-The Type and Amount of Milk Used
+How the type and Amount of Milk Differs?

 Traditionally, both lattes and macchiatos are made with whole milk.